 Please note that licensees must continue to adhere to all applicable laws, rules and policies related to their profession.
 We appreciate your partnership and cooperation since the onset of the pandemic and join you in looking toward a bright future for our state.

-Based on Executive Order D 2020 038 the Director of the Division of Professions and Occupations has been granted the authority to promulgate emergency rules for multiple professions to expand the workforce personnel available to provide healthcare services due to the coronavirus disease (COVID-19) pandemic in Colorado.
+Based on Executive Order D 2021 122 the Director of the Division of Professions and Occupations has been granted the authority to promulgate emergency rules for multiple professions to expand the workforce personnel available to provide healthcare services during the recovery from COVID-19 pandemic in Colorado.

-The rules below were adopted by the Director of the Division of Professions and Occupations on April 27, 2021, regarding temporary licensure and scope expansion pursuant to Executive Order D 2021 080.
-Please also reference the Frequently Asked Questions document for further information.
+The rules below were adopted by the Director of the Division of Professions and Occupations on July 12, 2021, regarding temporary licensure and/or scope expansion, including delegation and vaccination administration, pursuant to Executive Order D 2021 122.

 - Chiropractor Emergency Rules - 3 CCR 707-1